Bongaigaon district: Geography

 Bongaigaon district occupies an area of 1093 km2, comparatively equivalent to Réunion.
 Bongaigaon district is surrounded by Barpeta in the east, the Brahmaputra in the south and Kokrajhar in the north and west corner and share international border with Bhutan in the north.
+Bongaigaon District shares it's boundary with Chirang, Barpeta, Kokrajhar, Dhubri and Goalpara districts of the state.

-The places that are worth visiting in Bongaigaon are eco-park, Bagheswari temple, tea garden, and Suryapahar.
+The places that are worth visiting in Bongaigaon are Eco-park, Bagheswari temple, Rajbhavan of Rani Abhayaswari, Nigomghola, Kakoijana Reserved Forest, Koya Kujia Lake cum Eco Park, Tea gardens, Naakkati (Cutting Nose) Hills, Tamarannga Beel (Lake), Rock Cut Cave (Jogighopa), Panchapur Borjhora Waterfall, Bagheswari Hill View Point, Lalmati Duramari Ganesh Mandir, Bhairabsura Hill, Sri Sri Maa Maharani Devi Temple, and Suryapahar.
 The history of Bagheswari temple is such that once a priest saw in his dream that Maa Bagheswari asked him to go to a particular place where if he digs out he will find a sword that belonged to Maa Bagheswari.
 And the next morning when the priest went to dig in the place he saw in his dreams, he found the sword.
 After that day a temple was built over the place and there they worship the sword.
 There is no idol inside the temple.

 Economy

 In 2006 the Indian government named Bongaigaon one of the country's 250 most backward districts (out of a total of 640).
 It is one of the eleven districts in Assam currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).